Přeskočit na hlavní obsah

 Optional Upgrades

-You can enhance your Scout with custom add-ons tailored to your needs:
+You can enhance your Scout with custom upgrades, tailored to your needs:

 • 4G Modem with SIM Card and LTE Antenna – Enable online cloud transmission for real-time data monitoring and integration.